Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 The bottom line is that the Magic Key program is worth it for the right candidates.

-I personally love having the Believe Key Pass, but it just depends on how often you want to visit the parks and if you’ll take advantage of the benefits thebe pass offers.
+I personally love having the Believe Key Pass, but it just depends on how often you want to take a Disneyland vacation and if you’ll take advantage of the benefits thebe pass offers.

 ABOUT THE AUTHOR